mhostert/Heavy-Neutrino-Limits/README.md

 ---

 Run **Limits-Dimension-4** to make the standard plots of constraints against the HNL mass for single flavor dominance scenario.
+HNLs are assumed to be Majorana particles.

 Limits on N-SMEFT operators are drawn in the following notebooks:
    * **Limits-Dimension-5**